 Profession: American Family Insurance Agent

 Degrees/Life Experience/Volunteer Activities: Mr. Freeman has lived in West Plains for 15 years and has been married to his wife, Brenda, for 29 years.
 Freeman has coached several youth sports programs including Optimist football and YMCA softball.
 He also loves to hunt, fish and play golf with his son.

-Parent of West Plains Schools Students: Mr. Freeman has two daughters and a son who are graduates of West Plains High School
+Parent of West Plains School District Students: Mr. Freeman has two daughters and a son who are graduates of West Plains High School

 “The West Plains School District is a class operation.
 I feel honored and privileged to serve on a board that has the opportunity to work with an administration and staff to help students of this district.” --- Lee Freeman